 The Collective: These penny loafers with split toes are designed to be the go-to semi-formals.

-Elan: Thoughtfully designed, comfortable, and great-looking - Elan is always a great choice.
+The Walker: Thoughtfully designed, comfortable, and great-looking - The Walker is always a great choice.

 To know more about the make and features of these premium shoes, feel free to browse through our website - an indulging shoe-shopping experience awaits you!